Nitro Circus: The Nitro Crew

 Known by his nickname "Street Bike Tommy", given for a failed stunt in which he attempted to jump his Suzuki GSX-R motorcycle into the foam pit but overshot, breaking both his legs.
-He functions as the comic relief member of the crew, and is commonly employed for stunts that are the most dangerous and require the least amount of talent, known as "zero-skill stunts".
+He functions as the comic relief member of the crew, and is commonly employed for stunts that are the most dangerous and require the least talent, known as "zero-skill stunts".